Data is everywhere.

 The hard part is actually manipulating and making sense of all that data.
 Organizations need someone to analyze it in order to help make better, data-driven decisions.
-Queue the data scientist!
+Cue the data scientist!

 With high paying job opportunities at every turn, data science is undoubtedly the field to be in right now.
 In fact, Glassdoor released a list of the 25 best jobs in America, and yes – you guessed it – data scientist holds the #1 spot.

 Data science is growing, and will continue to grow for the foreseeable future.
 Whether you’re a student planning for the future, a working professional looking to change careers, or a data scientist trying to brush up on the latest practices, there are plenty of opportunities to learn, and it certainly isn’t too late to do so.
 Regardless of your current exposure to data science, here are a few courses to help further your knowledge of this promising field: